JHU-PL-Lab/www-pl/ocaml/lecture.md

 ```

 * Type `#show List;;` into utop to get a dump of all the functions in `List`.
+* NOTE: for assignment 1 you cannot use these `List.` functions, we want you to first practice using recursion.
 * The [Standard Library Reference page for lists](http://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html) contains descriptions as well.
 * There are similar modes for `Int`, `String`, `Float`, etc modules which similarly contain handy functions.